prestodb/presto-dev/README.md

 ## Prerequisites

-*   Docker must be installed and running.
+*   Docker or podman must be installed and running.

 ## Quick start